SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v2.md

 1. From the **Terminal** select **dotnet** terminal, press **Ctrl + C** to stop the **recommendation service** ui page.

-## Task 4: Build Docker Images for the Recommendation service
+## Task 4: Build Docker Images for the Recommendation Service

 In this task, you will build Docker images for the Recommendation service by creating a Dockerfile and using it to package the application for consistent deployment.